 Hiking, Cycling and ATV Trails/Roads

 Greenwood has an abundance of old mining and logging roads, which are enjoyed by hikers, mountain bikers, all-terrain and 4-wheel drive vehicles.
 Jubilee mountain offers a panoramic view of the City and great photo opportunities.

 There is no shortage of exciting hiking/cycling trails for all ages and fitness levels.
 Many travel near abandoned mines sites or beautiful mountain lakes and streams.
 The Trans Canada Trail is easily accessible from town.
 A leisurely hike up Jubilee Mountain provides a great view of Greenwood and the Valley.
 On the south edge of town are the beautiful Boundary Falls, remnants of the Dewdney Trail and the Boundary Falls smelter slag.

 Fishing, boating, hiking and camping are favourites at Jewel Lake, just 9 km north of Greenwood.
 East of town take the scenic, educational Phoenix Interpretive Forest drive.
-Maps are available at the Greenwood Museum.
+Map – Phoenix Interpretive Forest Maps are also available at the Greenwood Museum.

 - City Park

 - Lions Park/Playground

 - This unique industrial smelter ruin is one of the best preserved sites of its kind.
 The massive ridge of slag and the towering 36m brick smoke stack, stands as a memorial to past prosperity.
 Named after past owner Leon Lotzkar, the park features walking paths in and around building remnants and the unique “Hell’s Bell’s” (black slag cones).
 Explore at your own risk and please leave all artifacts on site.